IHE/ITI.PCF/README.md

 1. Define actors for creation/update of Consent: ????
    - Consent Creator/Reader/Updater/Deleter actor,
    - Consent Registry actor,
-   - Consent Decision actor, and
+   - Consent Decider actor, and
    - Consent Enforcement actor.

 Much of the details are already fleshed out in these two articles: